 Another way you can bypass Ring’s lack of thermostat support is through Alexa’s Routines functionality, an easy-to-use tool built right into the Alexa app.
 Alexa Routines allow you to group multiple smart home device executions under a single command or trigger.

 For this example to work properly, you’ll need to ensure your smart thermostat is Alexa-compatible.
-Theis a great Alexa-ready option.
+The Ecobee 3 Lite is a great Alexa-ready option.

 Once the smart thermostat is installed and connected to your network, grab your phone or tablet, and launch the Alexa app.
 Tap Settings > Routines.
 Next, click the Plus symbol to begin building a new routine.